do2blehelix/the-ml-handbook/content/handbook/statistics/1-central-tendency.md

 ***

 Central tendency refers to the definition of a group of numbers by a particular number.

 Generally speaking, it's the most common number or most probable common number among a range of numbers.

-You would definitely have come across these measures in your daily life with the most frequently used word among them being 'average'
+If you've ever used the word 'average' in a sentence, eg _On an average the temperature is 25 degrees here_, you are more than familiar with the concept already.

 Below are the top 3 measures of central tendency.

 ## Mean

 The most common and frequently used terminology is the mean or average.

 It is defined as the sum total of units divided by the number of units.

-Advantages
+#### Advantages

 * Mean or average is understood universally
-* Mean is easy to calculate and refer a sequence of numbers with.
+* Mean is easy to calculate

-Disadvantages
+#### Disadvantages

 * Mean is prone to outliers.
-Meaning:  If the range of numbers is highly favoured towards a side, then mean  can become biased. _More on that later._
+  Meaning:  If the range of numbers is highly favored towards a side, then mean  can become biased. _More on that later._

-Calculation
+#### Calculation

 `Average`